~16 min left

 7. Do you value open source / data sovereignty? → Odoo only.

-Score 4+ answers favoring one direction?
+Score 4+ answers favouring one direction?
 That's your platform.
 If split, run a paid scoping engagement with one partner from each ecosystem before committing.

 Decision flowchart NetSuite vs Odoo